interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 Overview
 ~~~~~~~~

-The issue module allows as user to create new PolkaBTC tokens.
+The Issue module allows as user to create new PolkaBTC tokens.
 The user needs to request PolkaBTC through the :ref:`requestIssue` function, then send BTC to a Vault, and finally complete the issuing of PolkaBTC by calling the :ref:`executeIssue` function.
 If the user does not complete the process in time, the vault can cancel the issue request and receive a griefing collateral from the user by invoking the :ref:`cancelIssue` function.
 Below is a high-level step-by-step description of the protocol.

 Step-by-step
 ------------